Hope Pass Trail - Manning Park

 Cayuse Flats has 2 pit toilets, parking for 20 vehicles as well as 3 hitching rails.

-Wilderness Site: Horse camp - unless otherwise noted includes toilet, fire ring, water, hitching rail and grazing
+Wilderness Site: Horse camp - unless otherwise noted includes toilet, fire ring, water, hitching rail and grazing.
+Grainger Creek and Marmot City.
+Headwaters Corral behind Manning Park Resort has horse camping with corrals.
+Backcountry camping requires a permit.
+Go to BC Parks website for more information.

 After leaving the parking lot one follows the Skaist River in a northerly direction.
 At approximately 6km the trail crosses Grainger Creek where Grainger Creek horse camp is located.
 There is no grazing available at this horse camp.
 The Grainger Creek Trail, which is a hiking trail only, travels east to Nicomen Lake.
-Once you have crossed Grainger Creek you are in the Cascade Recreation Area.
 Continuing along the Skaist River the Hope Pass Trail goes through some fairly heavy timber and crosses various creeks.
-A few kms past Grainger Creek you may see signs of a Mountain Beaver Colony and further up the trail keep your eyes open for waterfalls on the west side.
 Water is plentiful on this trail year round.
 Km 19 brings you to a viewpoint as well as hitching rails and benches.
 Skaist Mountain to the north at 22 km is 1950m. in elevation.
 Marmot City is located just below Hope Pass and is the location of yet another horse camp (Marmot City horse camp).
 This camp has limited water and feed during the later part of a hot summer.
 The Hope Pass, elevation 1839m, is the divide of the Whipsaw Creek and Skaist River.
 From Marmot City you can travel north a further 1.5km to Dick's Cabin or continue in an easterly direction along the Hope Pass Trail and down Whipsaw Creek on a 24km logging road.
 From Dick's Cabin you can return the way you came or follow the Dewdney Trail west to the Cascade Recreation parking lot via Paradise Valley, a distance of 36km, and then take the Skagit Bluff Trail to Cayuse Flats.
 The Skagit Bluff Trail is 5.6km.

 Legend